shred/commons-suncalc/src/doc/docs/examples.md

 ## Moon Phase

 I'd like to print a calendar of 2023, and mark all the days having a full moon.
-As I print a calendar, I'm only interested in the day of full moon, but I won't care for the concrete time. _suncalc_ can get me a list of all the days having a full moon.
+As I print a calendar, I'm only interested in the day of full moon, but I won't care for the concrete time.
+Besides that, I also want to know if a full moon qualifies as [supermoon](https://en.wikipedia.org/wiki/Supermoon) or micromoon.

 As the visible moon phase is identical on every place on earth, we won't have to set a location here.